Polyalphabetic cipher

-A polyalphabetic cipher substitution, using multiple substitution alphabets.
+A polyalphabetic cipher is a substitution, using multiple substitution alphabets.
 The Vigenère cipher is probably the best-known example of a polyalphabetic cipher, though it is a simplified special case.
 The Enigma machine is more complex but is still fundamentally a polyalphabetic substitution cipher.

 History

 The work of Al-Qalqashandi (1355–1418), based on the earlier work of Ibn al-Durayhim (1312–1359), contained the first published discussion of the substitution and transposition of ciphers, as well as the first description of a polyalphabetic cipher, in which each plaintext letter is assigned more than one substitute.
 However, it has been claimed that polyalphabetic ciphers may have been developed by the Arab cryptologist Al Kindi (801–873) centuries earlier.

 The Alberti cipher by Leon Battista Alberti around 1467 was an early polyalphabetic cipher.
 Alberti used a mixed alphabet to encrypt a message, but whenever he wanted to, he would switch to a different alphabet, indicating that he had done so by including an uppercase letter or a number in the cryptogram.
 For this encipherment Alberti used a decoder device, his cipher disk, which implemented a polyalphabetic substitution with mixed alphabets.

 Johannes Trithemius—in his book Polygraphiae libri sex (Six books of polygraphia), which was published in 1518 after his death—invented a progressive key polyalphabetic cipher called the Trithemius cipher.
 Unlike Alberti's cipher, which switched alphabets at random intervals, Trithemius switched alphabets for each letter of the message.
 He started with a tabula recta, a square with 26 letters in it (although Trithemius, writing in Latin, used 24 letters).
 Each alphabet was shifted one letter to the left from the one above it, and started again with A after reaching Z (see table).